AFuentes88/I-Didnt-Code-That/README.md

-- 👋 Hi, I’m @I Didn't Code That
+- 👋 Hi, I’m @AFuentes88
-- 👀 This repository is (at this time) a first approach to GitHub and its capabilities
+- 👀 This repository is (at this time) a first approach to Git/GitHub and its capabilities
-- 🌱 I’m currently learning JS and PY
+- 🌱 I’m currently learning automation and data analysis/exploration with Python.

 <!---
-DevPowa/DevPowa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+AFuentes88/I-Didnt-Code-That is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->